 To produce the model, we first feed it with the data we want it to “learn”— i.e., the user activity data.
 Through the process of Feature Engineering, raw data points about the user’s behavior — which are known as features — are transformed to optimize the algorithm and ensure a fairer and more accurate result towards account takeover activities.

-Below are some examples of features we input into the machine learning engine of Transmit Security’s Risk, Trust, Fraud, Bots and Behavior Service:
+Below are some examples of features we input into the machine learning engine of Transmit Security’s Detection and Response service:

 All these and many more parameters are measured over time to create a user profile for each account owner in the application.
 These profiles are then used by the Transmit Security risk engine to determine if an action performed by a user’s account is legitimate or not.